neutron-org/neutron-docs/docs/tutorials/onboarding/part-1-minimal-application.md

 obtain.

 This CosmWasm onboarding tutorial has one goal: to show the reader that building applications with CosmWasm is not scary.
-Let's get right into it!

 In **Part 1** of this tutorial you will learn how to:

-1. Create a simple, yet functional smart contract using CosmWasm;
+1. Create a simple, yet functional smart contract using CosmWasm.
-2. Write unit- and integration tests for it;
+2. Implement unit- and integration tests for it.
-3. Build a React web application that interacts with your smart contract,
+3. Build a React web application that interacts with your smart contract.
 4. Deploy your web3 application locally and on the Neutron testnet.

 ## What are Neutron smart contracts?